wallymathieu/assertfail/_posts/2020-05-28-Implicit-versus-explicit-dependencies.md

 ### Dangers

-Having a lowest common interface restricts possibilites.
-Having defined an interface you might tie your software to a specific implemenation implicitly (making you pay for the abstraction without giving you ability to swap out implementation).
+Having a lowest common interface restricts possibilities.
+Having defined an interface you might tie your software to a specific implementation implicitly (making you pay for the abstraction without giving you ability to swap out implementation).

 ### Value

-In order to decompose a much larger system into smaller parts in order to let people focus on subsets, having boundries can be helpful.
+In order to decompose a much larger system into smaller parts in order to let people focus on subsets, having boundaries can be helpful.
 You might not be able to easily swap out the implementation of a complicated part of your system.
 Letting people ignore a lot of the implementation details can still provide value even though it might be a leaky abstraction.

 ## TLDR